johansd1994/oil_production_colombia/README.md

 In the Dahsboard we will be able to see the following:

+   * Location of the wells identifying if it is a crude oil well or a gas well.
    * Production by company.
    * Production by department
    * Gas production vs. crude oil production.